JuliaMolSim/Molly.jl/docs/src/documentation.md

 simulate!(sys, simulator, 1_000)
 ```
 `atoms`, `coords` and `boundary` are the minimum required properties to define a [`System`](@ref), though you would generally want to add interactions to a [`System`](@ref) to do something useful with it.
+The `data` keyword argument can give arbitrary data to the [`System`](@ref) that can be accessed with `sys.data`, for example metadata or properties to be used with a custom simulator.
 [`System`](@ref) implements the `AbstractSystem` [interface from AtomsBase.jl](https://juliamolsim.github.io/AtomsBase.jl/stable).
 Various functions can be used on a [`System`](@ref):
 ```julia